Commands

 ctx drop task [name] |

 Remove a task symlink from .ctxlayer/.
-Prompts for task if name is not specified |
+Supports --domain and --task |

 ctx drop domain [name] |

 Remove a domain directory from .ctxlayer/.
-Prompts for domain if name is not specified |
+Supports --domain and --yes |

 ctx delete task |

 Permanently delete a task from the context layer.
-Prompts for task |
+Supports --domain, --task, and --yes |

-ctx delete domain |
+ctx delete domain [name] |

 ctx new [name]